myersm0/CorticalParcels.jl/README.md

 Parcellation{Int}(hem, rand(1:10, 32492))
 ```

 The above examples use `Int` as the initialization parameter, and this defines the type of key that will be assigned to each parcel.
-Any type should be usable, however, provided that its `typemax` can represent the largest value you anticipate needing to represent.
+Any type should be usable, however, provided that its `typemax` can represent the largest value you anticipate needing to store.
 You could use `String` keys, for example, if you want to provide descriptive labels for your parcels and index them in that way.

 ### Accessors
 Coming soon.

 `unassigned(px::Parcellation)` may be used to dynamically determine the elements in the vector space that are not assigned to any parcel.

-## Performance and benchmarking
+`vec(px::Parcellation)` will reduce the parcellation to a single `Vector{T}`.
+If you constructed `px` from a `Vector{T}` (and have not changed any of its elements), this operation should return that same vector.

 [![Build Status](https://github.com/myersm0/CorticalParcels.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/myersm0/CorticalParcels.jl/actions/workflows/CI.yml?query=branch%3Amain)